neow3j/neow3j-docs/docs/neo-n3/dapp_development/wallets_and_accounts.md

 # Wallets and Accounts

 Accounts and wallets are important concepts in blockchain.
 A Neo account in its basic form is made up of an EC key pair.
-From its public key an address is derived, which is used to identify the account.
-Besides this simple form there are multi-signature (multi-sig) accounts which are made up of multiple public keys that participate in the account.
+From this EC key pair, a `script hash` and an `address` can be derived that are used to identify the account.

+Besides this simple form there are also multi-signature (multi-sig) accounts which are made up of multiple public keys that participate in the account.
 Neow3j uses the same `Account` class to represent both single- and multi-sig accounts.

 A wallet is a collection of one or more accounts.